 - Swallow Vyvanse whole.
 Do not break, crush, or chew before swallowing.
-If you cannot swallow the capsule whole, you may open it and mix the contents with water.
+If you cannot swallow the capsule whole, you may open it and mix the contents with water, orange juice, or yogurt.
 If needed, a spoon may be used to break apart any powder that is stuck together.
 Stir well until completely mixed.
-Drink the mixture right away.
+Drink or eat the mixture right away.
 Do not store the mixture for future use.
-It is normal to see a filmy coating on the inside of your glass after you take Vyvanse.
+It is normal to see a filmy coating on the inside of your glass or container after you take Vyvanse.

 - Take Vyvanse on a regular schedule to get the most benefit from it.
 Taking Vyvanse at the same time each day will help you remember to take it.